How To Use This Site

 SECTION 3.
 Whoever, when the United States is at war, shall willfully make or convey false reports or false statements with intent to interfere with the operation or success of the military or naval forces of the United States, or to promote the success of its enemies, or shall willfully make or convey false reports, or false statements, . . . or incite insubordination, disloyalty, mutiny, or refusal of duty, in the military or naval forces of the United States, or shall willfully obstruct . . . the recruiting or enlistment service of the United States, or . . . shall willfully utter, print, write, or publish any disloyal, profane, scurrilous, or abusive language about the form of government of the United States, or the Constitution of the United States, or the military or naval forces of the United States . . . or shall willfully display the flag of any foreign enemy, or shall willfully . . . urge, incite, or advocate any curtailment of production . . . or advocate, teach, defend, or suggest the doing of any of the acts or things in this section enumerated and whoever shall by word or act support or favor the cause of any country with which the United States is at war or by word or act oppose the cause of the United States therein, shall be punished by a fine of not more than $10,000 or imprisonment for not more than twenty years, or both....

 Not one of the U.S. prouder moments in World War One.
 Of note, Theodore Roosevelt had editorialized against it.
-It would in fact be abused as during wartime its easy to imagine a traitor behind every negative statement.
+It would in fact be abused, as during wartime it's easy to imagine a traitor behind every negative statement.

 1985 The Downtown Rawlins Historic District added to the National Register of Historic Places.

 1986 The Cokeville Elementary School crisis occurred when David Young, and Doris Young took 167 hostages, 150 children and 17 adults, one being an unlucky UPS driver, at the school by bringing in a bomb which the couple attached a lanyard to themselves with.
-David Young had been the town marshal, but had been fired for his odd erratic behavior.
-Doris Young had been a cafe worker in the town he had met while living there.
+David Young had been the town marshal, but had been fired for his odd, erratic behavior.
+Doris Young had been a café worker in the town he had met while living there.
 David Young claimed to be acting as a revolutionary, but part of his demands included $300 M dollars.
 Doris Young accidentally detonated the bomb while her deluded husband was using a restroom.
 He returned and murdered her, and then killed himself, after wounding a teacher.
 All of the hostages survived, many leaving the classroom through the windows after the blast.
 The incident is extremely unusual in that it was associated with a very large number of reports of the presence of angels seconds prior to the blast, who, according to those present, directed everyone to the far side of the room near the windows.

 1991 The Lake Hotel on Lake Yellowstone added to the National Register of Historic Places.